!-- NAVIGATION BAR BEGINS HERE-->

 The People's Republic of China Flag 1949

-Ever since 1926 a civil war had raged between the Communist forces of Mao Zedong and the Nationalist Chinese government.
-After World War II, the leadership of the Nationalist government was given to General Jlang Jieshi.
+The civil war between the Communist forces of Mao Zedong and the Nationalist Chinese government continued after World War II, with the leadership of the Nationalist government given to General Jlang Jieshi.

 This is the current Chinese Communist Party flag.
 The Communist Party of China (CPC), is the ruling political party of the People's Republic of China (PRC).
 It is the world's largest Communist political party.
 While not the official governing body of China under their constitution, it is the de facto supreme political power in the PRC through its control of all state departments and the legislative process.